Benny0323/self-website/content/authors/admin/_index.md

 # Contact
 # Interests to show in About widget
 interests:
-  - Medical Image Analysis (specialized in AIGC and large models)
+  - Medical Image Analysis (specialized in Diffusion Model-Based CT Construction & Generation)

 # Education to show in About widget
 education: